Abraham-J/LostInSpace/README.md

     2)Interact with space.
     *3)If interacted with enemy already
             a)enemy will move randomly (only over debris) b)If enemy is pursuing you(you are within one block) then you lose 2 morale every turn.
-50:50 chance that enemy will move towards you. c)If enemy is near friendly planet, then will destroy it for you.
+50:50 chance that enemy wil		     l move towards you. c)If enemy is near friendly planet, then will destroy it for you.